Jean Segura Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.87 team ERA ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks have the 21st-ranked team ERA among all MLB pitching staffs (4.78).

-- Diamondbacks pitchers combine to rank 25th in baseball in home runs surrendered (21 total, 1.5 per game).
+- Diamondbacks pitchers combine to allow 22 total home runs at a rate of 1.5 per game (to rank 24th in baseball).

-- Nelson (1-0) makes the start for the Diamondbacks, his third of the season.
+- Gallen gets the start for the Diamondbacks, his fourth of the season.
+He is 1-1 with a 4.58 ERA and 21 strikeouts in 17 2/3 innings pitched.

-- His last appearance came on Sunday against the Los Angeles Dodgers, when the right-hander threw six innings, surrendering three earned runs while giving up four hits.
+- In his most recent appearance on Tuesday, the righty threw seven scoreless innings against the Milwaukee Brewers while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.